 Things You'll Need

 Cut off excessive stems back to just above the soil surface or where they meet the main stem, retaining three healthy, upright stems.
-If there is only one main stem on the young plant, cut it back to within 1 to 2 feet of the soil surface to encourage branching.
+If there is only one main stem on the young plant, cut it back to within 1 to 2 feet of the soil surface to encourage branching and shape the mandevilla.
 Make any cut just above a bud, leaf or stem junction.

 Pinch back the tips of young, vigorous shoots, especially where growth is thin, to encourage dense, bushier growth.
 Use your thumb and a fingernail to pinch off about 1 inch of growth at each stem tip, positioning your pinching just above a bud or leaf.

 Tie the mandevilla stems loosely to the parts of the trellis where you want them to climb using soft fabric ties or, when a the stem is long enough and still sufficiently pliable, gently wrap the stem around the portion of the trellis you want it to cling to.
-Regularly bending the stems gently and weaving them through the trellis or support horizontally encourages denser growth.
+Train the mandevilla vine by regularly bending the stems gently and weaving them through the trellis or support horizontally encourages denser growth.

 Monitor the mandevilla, inspecting the plant regularly to find any shoots that are growing in an undesirable direction or will give the plant an uneven appearance.
 Gently unwind the mandevilla stems that are beginning to grow in an undesirable direction and carefully wrap them around the portion of the trellis where you want them to be, using soft fabric ties to hold them in place, if necessary.

-Cut back stems that are growing out of bounds to contain the plant while also encouraging denser or bushier growth in that spot.
+Cut back stems that are growing out of bounds to contain the plant while also encouraging denser or bushier growth in that spot to maintain mandevilla vine control.
 Again, make any cut just above a leaf, bud or stem junction.

 Cut back the oldest stems on the plant to almost ground level and cut back the remaining stems severely in late fall or early spring before new growth emerges if you are growing the mandevilla as a perennial vine.